Testing¶

 - test important error paths, not only success cases

-- combine automated testing with interactive review when behavior depends on conversation flow
+- combine interactive review when behavior depends on conversation flow

 Related pages¶